AdKats/AdKats/README.md

     When a player sends a report, and an admin uses the report by ID, the report is logged as confirmed.
     Once you enable Admin Assistants, AA status is given once the player has X confirmed reports in the past month or 75+ total confirmed reports.
     A player with AA status is informed of their status on first spawn in the server after joining.
-    If you enable the admin assistant perk, players with AA status are given access to the teamswap and admins commands for the duration they maintain AA status.
+    If you enable the admin assistant perk, players with AA status are given access to the teamswap and online-admins commands for the duration they maintain AA status.
     These command perks are basically incentives to report rule-breakers.
     Whether a player has AA status is calculated when they join the server, and that status will remain for the duration they are in the server.
     When an admin assistant sends a report, to the admins their name is prefixed with [AA] to note it as a (most likely) reliable report.